LEFT Formula in Excel (Table of Contents)

 Close the brackets and Press Enter to see the output of this formula.

 Drag the formula to all the cells or select all the cells or hit CTRL + D to apply the formula to all the cells.

-You can see in the illustration above that, values obtained in column B are right aligned.
-Which means that these are the values stored as numeric values in that column.
+You can see in the illustration above that, values obtained in column B are right-aligned.
+This means that these are the values stored as numeric values in that column.

-In this way, you can use a combination of VALUE and LEFT function to force the output to be numeric.
+In this way, you can use a combination of VALUE and LEFT functions to force the output to be numeric.

 This is it from this article, let’s wrap the things up with some points to be remembered.

 Things to Remember About LEFT Formula in Excel

 - The LEFT function can be used when you want to extract the substring from a given string.

 - num_chars is an optional argument and takes a default value as 1 if not specified in the formula.

 - Currency symbol is not a part of numbers; thus it cannot be included while using the LEFT formula.